Olympus E-1 vs E-410

 Review summary: Olympus E-1 vs E-410

-Arguments in favor of the Olympus E-1:
+Advantages of the Olympus E-1:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (750 versus 500) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.